ExpHP/thpages/static/content/anm/interpolation.md

 <a href="content/anm/img/th17modes.png"><img src="content/anm/img/th17modes.png" style="max-width: 100%;"></a>

 From :game-long[10] onwards, modern touhou games have a common "interpolator" struct that is used by many things to create smooth motions and transitions.
-For the modding scene in particular, these are notably used to implement all of the "change over time" instructions in both ECL and ANM (e.g. :ref[anm:scaleTime]).
+For the modding scene in particular, these are notably used to implement all of the "change over time" instructions in both ECL and ANM (e.g. :ref{r=anm:scaleTime}).

 ## Simple easing functions